-DEA&DP provided guidance and made recommendations of the EIA process to be followed.
+DEA&DP provided guidance and made recommendations of the EIA process to be followed as well as recommendations to be considered/addressed prior to the submission of the Final BAR.

 Please note that a land use application was submitted to the Bergrivier Municipality to allow for the proposed development.